kiwijomalley/OptimalBipartiteProjection/README.md

 Discriminatory Power

-Step 1: Run DiscPowerModels.r to obtain overall network and measure specific summary measures of Discriminatory Power Step 2: Run NetDiscPowerAnal.r to summarize the measures of Discriminatory Power in various ways, including those reported in the paper.
+Step 1: Run DiscPowerModels.r to obtain overall network and measure specific summary measures of Discriminatory Power. <br/>
+Step 2: Run NetDiscPowerAnal.r to summarize the measures of Discriminatory Power in various ways, including those reported in the paper. <br/>

 Predictive Power

-Step 1: Run PredPowerModels.r to obtain estimates of Predictive Power under each projection method and for the model with the base design's measures added as additional predictors
+Step 1: Run PredPowerModels.r to obtain estimates of Predictive Power under each projection method and for the model with the base design's measures added as additional predictors. <br/>
-Step 2: Run NetPredPowerAnal.r to obtain absolute and percentage improvement in predictive power for each projection method compared to the base design.
+Step 2: Run NetPredPowerAnal.r to obtain absolute and percentage improvement in predictive power for each projection method compared to the base design. <br/>

 The names of the network summary measures formed in the Pythin script and analyzed in the R script are: <br/>
 "Nodes" = Size of network <br/>